larsvilhuber/self-checking-reproducibility/presentation/99-confidential_data.md

 Do you know your rights?

+## TL;DR

+- be able to separate the confidential data from other (to be made public) components
+- all code must be available
+- do not publish what you are not allowed to!

 ## Permissions

 These will be noted in the **data use agreement (DUA), license, or non-disclosure agreement (NDA)** that you **signed or clicked through** to obtain access to the data from the data provider.

-- Careful: scraped or downloaded data that did not have an explicit license!
+> Careful: scraped or downloaded data that did not have an explicit license!

 ## Keep in mind